 (1966:116) state, "Reality is socially defined.
-But the definitions are always embodied, that is, concrete individuals and groups of individuals serve as definers of reality."
-The professional association as a definer of reality constructs a definition of an occupation as a proand works to get this definition accepted.
+But the definitions are always embodied, that is, concrete individuals and groups of individuals serve as definers of The professional association as a definer of reality." reality constructs a definition of an occupation as a proand works to get this definition accepted.
 Acceptance must be gained by those practicing the occupation and aspiring to practice it, by those in the general public, and by those in previously established professions. study is directed at examining the role of the American Society of Charter Life Underwriters in just such a project.

-The data utilized in detailing the role of the American Society of CLUs in constructing life insurance sales as a profession have been gathered through the qualitative analysis of historical documentary sources.
-(1970:158) points out that whatever else a professional association does as a collectivity, it provides a formal means of communication among its constituents, and the actions and statements of the professional association provide a united front to those outside the profession.
+The date autilized in detailing the role off the American Society of CLUs in constructing life insurance sales as a profession have been gathered through the qualitative analysis of historical documentary sources. ((1970:158)) points out that whatever else a professional association does as a collectivity, it provides a formal means offcommunicatation amangng itists consustituenests, andd the actions and statements of the professional association provide a united front to those outside the professiom.
 American Society of CLUs produces a wide range of documents which have been analyzed.
-Most heavily utilized has been the quarterly journal, The CLU Journal.
+Most heavily utilized has been the quarterly journal.
+The CLU Journal.
 Additionally, a monthly newsletter (Query), two bimonthly publications (The Society Page and Assets) and miscellaneous related documents have also been examined.